On Chamber-regular $\tilde C_2$-Lattices: Triangles of groups

-Note that by non-degenerality of $T$, the graphs in the local actions are connected, have no leaves and have at least two vertices of each type.
-Furthermore the local actions are transitive on edges.
+Note that by non-degenerality of $T$, the graphs in the local actions are connected, have no leaves and have at least two vertices of each type, in particular these graphs have finite girth.